nathanieldchu/ubuild_CCF/index.md

   content: Inspired by the natural world and driven to protect it, we set out to change
     food for the better.
 We work to save the world by making <strong>big flavors with tiny footprints</strong>.
-We're a public benefit company, which means we baked this mission into our company DNA (we're also nerds, which is why say things like DNA).<br><br><strong>Doing the right thing shouldn't have to taste like broccoli</strong>
+We're a public benefit company, which means we baked this mission into our company DNA (we're also nerds, which is why we say things like DNA).<br><br><strong>Doing the right thing shouldn't have to taste like broccoli</strong>
     (but, for the record, we really like broccoli).
   media:
     image: "/uploads/2019/06/07/mg_6300.jpg"